Architecture

 Gallery

-Taken from the New Voyage special photo exhibit celebrating the 20th anniversary of the Tokyo International Forum (December 2017)
+From the New Voyage special photo exhibit celebrating Tokyo International Forum’s 20th anniversary (December 2017)

 Photographed by the popular women’s camera community Tokyo Camera Girls